simplonco/starter-kit/README.md

 Starter Kit
 ---
-An opinionated starter kit for wordpress
+An opinionated starter kit for wordpress.
+Helpful if you want a no hassle _s thme + SASS + ES6 boilerplate and automate WP install process.

 ## Installation